mockyeah/mockyeah/README.md

 Resets all existing mock services.
 Useful on test teardown.

 #### mockyeah.close()
-Shuts down the Mock Yeah Express server.
-Useful if running Mock Yeah with a file watcher.
-Mock Yeah attempts to start a new instance of Express each test iteration.
-After all tests run, `mockyeah.close()` should be called to shutdown Mock Yeah's Express server.
+Shuts down the mockyeah Express server.
+Useful if running mockyeah with a file watcher. mockyeah attempts to start a new instance of Express each test iteration.
+After all tests run, `mockyeah.close()` should be called to shutdown mockyeah's Express server.
 Failing to do so will result in `EADDRINUSE` exceptions.
-This is due to Mock Yeah attempting to start a server on a port occupied by a server it started previously.
+This is due to mockyeah attempting to start a server on a port occupied by a server it started previously.

 ## Contributing